robertbasic/robertbasic.com-hugo/content/blog/prooph-event-bus.md

  - we create the event bus,
  - we create an event router that the event bus uses to route events to event listeners,
- - we route a event to it's event listeners,
+ - we route a event to its event listeners,
  - we attach the router to the event bus,
  - and finally, we dispatch the event on the event bus.